Last Updated: March 1, 2021

 When can I get the vaccine?

 The State of New Hampshire has instituted a phased approach for distribution.
-We are currently in Phase 1a which calls for the vaccination of at-risk health workers, residents of long-term care facilities, and first responders.
-Phase 1b will begin on January 26.
-If you fall in the 1b category, you may schedule your vaccine on/after January 22, 8am, by visiting https://vaccines.nh.gov.
+Phase 1b began on January 26.
+If you fall in the 1b category, you may schedule your vaccine by visiting https://vaccines.nh.gov.

 To find out what Phase you are eligible to receive the vaccine, visit https://vaccines.nh.gov and answer a few questions.